Moving From California to Austin TX: Quick Answer

 Honest Assessment

 Surveys consistently show 70 to 80% of California-to-Texas movers are satisfied with their decision.
-But there are real tradeoffs that money does not fix.4
+But there are real tradeoffs that money does not fix.
+This analysis aids those organizing a move to austin from california.4

 The Heat